 Vladimir Putin

-Putin worked as a KGB foreign intelligence officer for 16 years, rising to the rank of lieutenant colonel.
+Born in Leningrad (now Saint Petersburg), Putin worked as a KGB foreign intelligence officer for 16 years, rising to the rank of lieutenant colonel.
 He resigned in 1991 to begin a political career in Saint Petersburg.
-In 1996, he moved to Moscow to join the administration of President Boris Yeltsin.
+In 1996, Putin moved to Moscow to join the administration of President Boris Yeltsin.
 He briefly served as the director of the Federal Security Service (FSB) and then as secretary of the Security Council of Russia before being appointed prime minister in August 1999.
-Following Yeltsin's resignation, Putin became acting president and, less than four months later in May 2000, was elected to his first term as president.
+Following Yeltsin's resignation, Putin became acting president and, less than three months later in March 2000, was elected to his first term as president.
 He was reelected in 2004.
-Due to constitutional limitations of two consecutive presidential terms, Putin served as prime minister again from 2008 to 2012 under Dmitry Medvedev.
+Due to constitutional limitations on two consecutive presidential terms, Putin served as prime minister again from 2008 to 2012 under Dmitry Medvedev.
 He returned to the presidency in 2012, following an election marked by allegations of fraud and protests, and was reelected in 2018.

 Under Putin's rule, the Russian political system has been transformed into an authoritarian dictatorship with a personality cult.
 His rule has been marked by endemic corruption and widespread human rights violations, including the imprisonment and suppression of political opponents, intimidation and censorship of independent media in Russia, and a lack of free and fair elections.
 Russia has consistently received very low scores on Transparency International's Corruption Perceptions Index, The Economist Democracy Index, Freedom House's Freedom in the World index, and the Reporters Without Borders' World Press Freedom Index.